TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 I looked at the arm-guard on my right forearm, a leather guard with metal plating underneath.
 Currently, I adorned a leather armor with a white tunic and long-sleeved undershirt.
 A dagger sat at my hips, and I carried a sheathed sword in my right hand.

-The carriage reached the outskirts of the town, approaching the cursed forest.
+The carriage reached the outskirts of the village, approaching the cursed forest.

 Now...
 I supposed it is time.